sophiatannir/TTP_LLMs_review/README.md

 ### Potential Errors

-- The review does not specify particular errors but encourages the authors to re-examine their methodologies and results for potential inaccuracies.
+- While there are no errors in the paper itself, errors of omission could be considered for things like ethical considerations

 ### Disputed Findings

 - **Have Others Disputed the Findings?**:
-  - There is no mention of whether the findings have been disputed by other researchers.
-It would be beneficial for the paper to address any controversies or debates surrounding the presented research.
+  - There are no general disputes for this type of review - we would expect findings here to become outdated (especially challenges and their solutions) and the applications to rapidly expand.

 ### Related Work Section

 - **Coverage of Similar and Further Developing Work**: